-I. Principles
+II.
+Principles

-Orangeburg-Calhoun Technical College students are members of both the community at large and the academic community.
+OCtech students are members of both the community and the academic community.
 As members of the academic community, students are subject to the obligations that accrue to them by virtue of this membership.

-As members of the larger community of which the college is a part, students are entitled to all rights and protection accorded them by the laws of that community.
+As members of a larger community, students are entitled to all rights and protections accorded them by the laws of that community, the enforcement of which is the responsibility of duly constituted authorities.
+If a student's alleged behavior simultaneously violates college regulations and the law, the college may take disciplinary action independent of that taken by legal authorities.